What is an Electronic Data Interchange (EDI)?

 - Payment terms

 - Billing and shipping details

 All the information included in an 810 EDI invoice is organized into different segments and data elements in accordance with the EDI 810 specifications.
-The purpose of using an 810 invoice is to save the time, money, and labor spent on manually preparing, printing, and mailing a paper-based invoice.
-The benefit of using an 810 EDI invoice allows for the rapid exchange of important transaction information between enterprises.
+The purpose of using this EDI specification is to save time, money, and labor spent on manually preparing, printing, and mailing a paper-based invoice.
+The main benefit is that it allows for the rapid exchange of important transaction information between enterprises.

 EDI 810 Invoice Specifications

 The EDI 810 X12 Transaction set is used for providing billing transactions in an industry-standard specified format.
 It is sent in response to an EDI 850 Purchase Order as a request for payment after the goods have been shipped or the services are rendered.
 The vendor will generate an EDI invoice transaction set 810.

 Other EDI documents that can be transmitted in response to EDI 810 transaction include:

 - Functional Acknowledgement EDI 997 – It confirms the receipt of the EDI 810 transaction.